devinsolutions/openbsd-packer-template/README.md

 ## Goal

-Goal of this project is to provide, minimal OpenBSD Vagrnat and GCP images, primarily for testing Ansible roles.
+Goal of this project is to provide a small OpenBSD Vagrant and GCP images, primarily for testing Ansible roles.

+Vagrant Box is available here: https://app.vagrantup.com/devinsolutions/boxes/openbsd-66-basic

-By "minimal" we mean that only `bsd`, `bsd.rd` and `base` sets are included (plus GCE daemons and Python needed by them for GCE images).
+By "basic" we mean that only `bsd`, `bsd.rd`, `base` and `comp` sets are included (plus GCE daemons and Python needed by them in GCE images).
 We support only latest stable OpenBSD release.
 No binary patches are included.

 ## YAML